National Council of Resistance of Iran: History

+Early years

-President Abolhassan Banisadr was supportive of the MEK and believed the clerics should not govern Iran directly, and was removed from power.
+President Abolhassan Banisadr was supportive of the MEK and believed the clerics should not govern Iran directly.
+Consequently, Ruhollah Khomeini removed Banisadr from his presidency, while also preventing Massoud Rajavi and MEK members from participating in the elections.
+In June 1981, the Majlis ousted president Abolhassan Banisadr through an impeachment.
 Both Massoud Rajavi and Banisdar escaped Iran in 1981 during a campaign by the Iranian government to eradicate the MEK from Iran.

-The NCRI was founded by Massoud Rajavi and Abolhassan Banisadr in 1981.
-Both co-signed a covenant outlining Banisadr “as the Republic’s president”, and of Rajavi “as the chairman both of the National Council and of the republic’s Provisional Government.”
-The covenant criticised the Islamic Republic as “dictatorial”, while proposing “a democratic, patriotic, and law-abiding government”.
-By 1983, the NCRI included the People's Mojahedin of Iran, Kurdistan Democratic Party of Iran (KDPI), National Democratic Front (NDF), the Hoviyat Group, the Union of Iranian Communists, the Workers’ Party, the Union for Workers’ Liberation, the United Left Council for Democracy and Independence, and the Labour Party of Iran.
+Rajavi and Banisadr exiled to Paris and founded the National Council of Resistance of Iran.
+The coalition was also joined by the National Democratic Front and the Kurdistan Democratic Party of Iran.

 The Foundation of the NCRI allowed Massoud Rajavi to "assume the position of chairman of the resistance to the Islamic Republic and provided an outlet for the Mojahedin to codify its ideological models for a future government to replace that of the mullahs."
+Banisadr left the coalition in March 1983.
 In January 1983, Deputy Prime Minister of Iraq Tariq Aziz and NCRI President Massoud Rajavi signed a peace plan "based on an agreement of mutual recognition of borders as defined by the 1975 Algiers Agreement."
-According to James Piazza, this peace initiative became the NCRI's first diplomatic act as a "true government in exile.
+According to James Piazza, this peace initiative became the NCRI's first diplomatic act as a "true government in exile".
 In 1983, elements united with NCRI began to depart the alliance because of conflicts with the MEK.
 On 24 March 1983, Banisadr officially left the council.

 In 1986, the French government closed down NCRI headquarters in Paris to improve relations with the Islamic Republic.

-In the Iran–Iraq War the MEK/NCRI formed an alliance with Saddam Hussein, who was largely responsible for its financing, together with Saudi Arabia at that time, though the NCRI also employed fraud to bolster its funding.
+Rajavi and the NCRI moved their main operations to Baghdad, Iraq.